chimochio/civng/README.md

 The app starts with the top left cell of the screen being the top left cell of the map.
 There's a `X` unit on it.
 You can move it with the `w/a/s/d/q/e`.

+The unit has two movements per turn.
+You start a new turn by pressing Return.

 Water `~` and mountains `A` are impassable, except at the beginning because our `X` unit starts on water.
 Until the `X` unit reaches passable terrain, it can go anywhere.
 After that, it can't pass through impassable terrain.